The Resident S05E10 Unknown Origin

-The Resident 5x10 "Unknown Origin" Season 5 Episode 10 Promo (Winter Finale) - When the first day of Kit's experimental Flight Go team program sends Conrad out into the field, he builds a new relationship with a fellow doctor along for the ride.
+The Resident 5x10 "Unknown Origin" Season 5 Episode 10 Trailer (Fall Finale) - When the first day of Kit's experimental Flight Go team program sends Conrad out into the field, he builds a new relationship with a fellow doctor along for the ride.

 Devon works with Trevor for the first time on a patient with a mysterious fever, the cause of which can't be found.